 When the Ragged Sailor Gallery, the creation of Eileen Lee and Diana Stevens, opened in that building it was something new and exciting.
-It was . . . new, in and of itself exciting in the 1960s, and it was a sort of boutique, with top billing given original fashions and accessories.
-The ladies were generous and they were smart, showcasing their unique design talents in costumes for the school’s Shakespearean plays, photographs of which long graced the lobby of the Empire Theatre.
+It was... new, in and of itself exciting in the 1960s, and it was a sort of boutique, with top billing given to original fashions and accessories.
+The ladies were generous and they were smart, showcasing their unique design talents in costumes for the school's Shakespearean plays, photographs of which grace the lobby of the Empire Theatre.
 A friend still recalls a dress her mother badly wanted, and her father managed to buy for her.
 Unlike those costumes it was simple, solid red with bright prints at the cuffs and cowl neck.

-Eileen’s mother, Janet Littlefield, had a bakery in a rented space on the first floor of the Hall, historically retail space (appropriately the café today).
+Eileen's mother, Janet Littlefield, had a bakery in a rented space on the first floor of the Hall, historically retail space (Building Blocks today).
 The rest of the building was vacant, the upper floor meeting room and the third floor kitchen were just there.
-It was the same throughout Old Harbor, spaces, especially upper floors, sat empty and unused in the 1950s and ‘60s.
-It is a time easy to romanticize but it was, in
+It was the same throughout Old Harbor, spaces, especially upper floors, sat empty and unused in the 1950's and 60's.
+It is a time easy to romanticize but it was, in truth, bleak.

-The painting, sculpture, and prints for which Ragged Sailor became known were the “small print” on the sign that hung between the second-floor windows of the building, bought by Eileen and Diana before their own success might have priced them out.
-The pieces I remember most from the early days were the Lees’ signature bird sculptures and drawings, and Sandy Swan’s exquisite collages, images crafted from tiny pieces of wood, most if not all from/of the Highland House, the abandoned hotel next to her home on High
+The painting, sculpture and prints for which Ragged Sailor became known were the “small print” on the sign that hung between the second floor windows of the building, bought by Eileen and Diana before their own success might have priced them out.
+The pieces I remember most from the early days were the Lees' signature bird sculptures and drawings, and Sandy Swan's exquisite collages, images crafted from tiny pieces of wood, most if not all from/of the Highland House, the abandoned hotel next to her home on High Street.

-The late Jean Napier, who first came to work in the adjunct Country Store opened after Janet’s Kitchen closed, moved upstairs when Eileen fell ill.
-Jean became the long time gallery director and eventual co-owner with Marceline Mazzur.
-Several years ago she recalled it was “a great space, and we had such great artists.”
+Jean Napier, who first came to work in the adjunct Country Store opened after Janet's Kitchen closed, moved upstairs when Eileen fell ill and became the long time gallery director and eventual co-owner with Marceline Mazzur.
+She recalls it was “a great space, and we had such great artists.”